jesse-ai/docs/docs/docs/debugging.md

 Debugging is an important part of developing strategies.
 Getting errors, figuring out why something is not working, and fixing them is just part of programming in general.

-We try our best to make this part of the process as easy as possible for you via the tools we provide.
+We try our best to make this part of the process as easy as possible for you via the tools we provide:

 ## 1. Debug mode